nautechsystems/nautilus_trader/docs/1_getting_started/2_quick_start.md

 <!-- #region pycharm={"name": "#%% md\n"} -->
 ## Engine

-Then, we need a `BacktestEngineConfig` which allows configuring the log level and other components, but is fine to leave with its defaults
+Then, we need a `BacktestEngineConfig` which allows configuring the log level and other components, however is fine to leave with its defaults:
 <!-- #endregion -->

 ```python jupyter={"outputs_hidden": false} pycharm={"name": "#%%\n"}